All Products

 -- Returns an empty string.

-If the input string contains Chinese characters, normal mode reverses the string byte by byte, which may result in garbled characters.
-Hive-compatible mode processes the string using UTF-8, which prevents garbled characters.
+When the input string contains multibyte characters (such as Chinese characters), normal mode reverses byte by byte, which may produce garbled characters.
+Hive-compatible mode reverses the string by UTF-8 character, preserving multibyte characters correctly.

 • Normal mode